yxliaoyx/master/README.md

 Example:
 Gateway,hr1

-One one gateway can exist in a network view.
+Only one gateway can exist in a network view.

 ----------------------------------------